 However should you fancy lunch after your walk, the Pendle Inn in Barley is a fantastic local pub that serves hearty pub food and one we would thoroughly recommend.
 Dogs are welcome in the Pendle Inn as long as you sit in the bar area.

 Or if you wander into Barley Park, the Cabin Cafe also serves great food and is the perfect place to stop for ice cream.

 The hill is steep and gravely, but there are steps so it would be possible to push a pram up with a bit of effort.

 Would I Recommend The Trail?

-Absolutely, it is a steep incline but there were lots of families with small children doing the trail, and its interesting for teens as there is lots to see.
-Once to get to the top which feels almost as high as Pendle Hill, it feels like such a magical place to explore.
+Absolutely, it is a steep incline but there were lots of families with small children doing the trail.
+Its interesting for teens as there is lots to see.
+Once you get to the top which feels almost as high as Pendle Hill, it feels like such a magical place to explore.
 If you are looking for a free activity for kids this is a wonderful way to spend 3 hours.
 Check some more pics from the trail below.

 And for more Lancashire countryside check out Barley Reservoir.